Requirements for Participation in Experiential Education

 ACP will provide a list of student registrants to the Faculty; students do not need to bring in a copy of their certificate.

-N-95 Respirator Fit Testing is coordinated through Pharmacy Student Services.
+N-95 Respirator Fit Testing is coordinated through the Office of Experiential Education during the second year of training.
 Should you have questions regarding the process or upcoming dates for Fit Testing, please contact Student Services at email@example.com.

 AHS Information & Privacy Training Module

-If you have any questions regarding any of the requirements listed above, please contact Student Services at firstname.lastname@example.org.
+If you have any questions regarding any of the requirements listed above, please contact the Office of Experiential Education at firstname.lastname@example.org.